oscarychen/brAInzViewer/README.md

 - Linux: Link coming soon

 # To run/build from source
+- Python 3.6 is recommended to run or build from source
 - Install all required dependencies from the requirements.txt:
 	```
 	pip install -r requirements.txt